 If you have mastered the art of crocheting, then you can also crochet a flower on your knitted headband or add a bow, leaf or make a heart-shaped design on it.

-This plaited headband can be used in place of a hat, wrapping your head conveniently during the chilling winters.
+The textured slip stitch pattern headband can be used in place of a hat, wrapping your head conveniently during the chilling winters.

 The button closure attached to the headband makes it be used as a neck warmer too.